Schottky-Invariant $p$-Adic Diffusion Operators: Introduction

-The goal of this article is to simplify the construction of \cite{Brad_HearingGenusMumf} in a way such that it is not necessary to use a meromorphic function on the Mumford curve.
-That approach had the disadvantage that it was necessary to exclude the pre-image of the limit sets of the Schottky group under taking differences $x-y$ of two variables $x,y$ in the regular domain of the Schottky group action.
-This is done by simply taking the kernel function locally as a positive power $p$-adic absolute difference $\absolute{\beta x-\gamma y}^\alpha$, with $\beta,\gamma$ taken from the Schottky group, appropiately weighted by a function of the length $\ell(\beta^{-1}\gamma)$ of the word $\beta^{-1}\gamma$ in a given set of $g$ generators of the Schottky group, and their inverses as a reference alphabet.
+The main goal of this article is to not require the removal of an essential part of a given Mumford curve by resorting to a meromorphic function as previously done in \cite{Brad_HearingGenusMumf}, where it was necessary to exclude the pre-image of the limit set of the Schottky group under taking differences $x-y$ of two variables $x,y$ in the regular domain of the Schottky group action.
+And this is in general a set of positive measure.
+In the new approach here, only the zeros of a regular differential $1$-form need to be removed, and these form a zero set, thus obtaining a diffusion on a given Mumford curve almost everywhere through a Schottky invariant diffusion operator almost everywhere on the domain of regularity of the Schottky group.
+This is obtained by simply taking the kernel function locally as a positive power of the $p$-adic absolute difference $\absolute{\beta x-\gamma y}^\alpha$, with $\beta,\gamma$ taken from the Schottky group, appropiately weighted by a function of the length $\ell(\beta^{-1}\gamma)$ of the word $\beta^{-1}\gamma$ in a given set of $g$ generators of the Schottky group, and their inverses as a reference alphabet.
 The only set now which needs to be excluded are the zeros of the invariant regular differential $1$-form $\omega$ giving rise to the measure $\absolute{\omega}$ on the regular domain $\Omega(K)$ of the Schottky group $\Gamma$.
 The main results of this article can be stated as follows:

 {\bf Theorem 1.}\emph{ The space of $\Gamma$-invariant $L^2$-functions on $\Omega$ outside the zeros of $\omega$ has an orthonormal basis consisting of $\Gamma$-invariant extensions of Kozyrev wavelets supported on discs outside the zero set of $\omega$.
 These are eigenfunctions of the self-adjoint diffusion operator $-\Delta_\alpha^\frac12$ on that Hilbert space.
 The eigenvalue corresponding to such a wavelet $\psi_{B,j}$, where $B$ is a disc, and $j$ an element of the residue field of the non-archimedean local field $K$, is